Irate-Walrus/stardust-rs/README.md

 Will result in a segmentation fault due to a `call` made to a bad/absolute hard-coded memory address stored in memory and referenced by a RIP-relative offset.

-**Solution**: Using in-project implementations of required functions may resolve issue here.
+**Solution**: Using in-project implementations of required functions appears to resolve issues here.
+I would prefer to use `compiler_builtins` as it is cross-platform and faster :/

 ## Problem #3 - Global Offset Table